Delaware is a small state but home to diverse wildlife, including wasps.

 4. Red Paper Wasp

 This is one of the common types of wasps in Delaware.
 A few species in this genus go by the name Red Paper Wasp.
-They are all orange-red in color with jet-black wings.
+They are all orange-red with jet-black wings.

-They sluggishly fly at low altitudes, occasionally landing on people, animals, and things before taking off once more, occasionally going unnoticed.
+They sluggishly fly at low altitudes, occasionally landing on people, animals, and things before taking off again, going unnoticed.

 Red paper wasps are not aggressive, but if they feel threatened, they will sting.

 Nests are constructed from plant material and saliva.
-These gray papier-maché houses are fastened to bushes, shed and house eaves, and outdoor storage bins for patio cushions and water hoses.
+These gray papier-maché houses are fastened to bushes, sheds, and house eaves, as well as outdoor storage bins for patio cushions and water hoses.

 Although they begin small, they quickly expand and have chambers for eggs and pupae that caregivers watch over.